-- They can categorise the content so they know which search queries it could answer.
+- They can categorise the content so they know which search queries it could answer

-- They can rank the content so they can display the content in order of most to least likely to satisfactorily resolve the search query.
+- They can rank the content so they can display the content in order of most to least likely to satisfactorily resolve the search query

-One of your jobs as a content creator or publisher is to craft and display online content in such a way that search engines realise that your content is a great fit for relevant questions that people are asking.
+One of your jobs as a content creator or publisher is to craft and display online content in such a way that search engines realise your content is a great fit for relevant questions that people are asking.
 This is the first way in which SEO works to improve search rankings.

 Once search engines start displaying a piece of content in their search results, they also monitor its performance.
-When a lot of search users click on a piece of content, that sends the search engine a signal that the content is likely to be a good fit for that particular search query so the search engine will increase the content’s ranking.
-When not many people click on a piece of content, its ranking will be down graded.
+When a lot of search users click on a piece of content, that sends the search engine a signal that the content is likely to be a good fit for that particular search query, so the search engine will increase the content’s ranking.
+When not many people click on a piece of content, its ranking will be downgraded.

 When lots of people click through to visit a piece of content and then hit the ‘back’ button to return back to the search results soon after opening the content, that also signals to search engines that the content isn’t a good fit for the searchers’ query and so the ranking will be lowered.
-If users don’t come back to the search results, that signals to the search engine that the users found what they were looking for and so the ranking will be increased.
+If users don’t come back to the search results, that signals to the search engine that its users found what they were looking for and so the ranking will be increased.

 As a result of all that, another of your jobs as a content creator or publisher is to maximise the chance that a search user will click on the search listing for your content and minimise the chance that the visitor will then click back to the search results.